-Someone asked me a question:
+Someone asked me a question about the false spirit:

 20 𝑨𝒏𝒅 𝒕𝒉𝒆 𝑳𝒐𝒓𝒅 𝒔𝒂𝒊𝒅, 𝑾𝒉𝒐 𝒔𝒉𝒂𝒍𝒍 𝒆𝒏𝒕𝒊𝒄𝒆 𝑨𝒉𝒂𝒃 𝒕𝒉𝒂𝒕 𝒉𝒆 𝒎𝒂𝒚 𝒈𝒐 𝒂𝒏𝒅 𝒇𝒂𝒍𝒍 𝒂𝒕 𝑹𝒂𝒎𝒐𝒕𝒉 𝑮𝒊𝒍𝒆𝒂𝒅? 𝑨𝒏𝒅 𝒐𝒏𝒆 𝒔𝒂𝒊𝒅 𝒐𝒏 𝒕𝒉𝒊𝒔 𝒎𝒂𝒏𝒏𝒆𝒓, 𝒂𝒏𝒅 𝒂𝒏𝒐𝒕𝒉𝒆𝒓 𝒔𝒂𝒊𝒅 𝒐𝒏 𝒕𝒉𝒂𝒕 𝒎𝒂𝒏𝒏𝒆𝒓.